 Does Salt Go Bad?

 Why does salt not go bad?
 Salt itself is a preservative and can even be used to preserve other types of foods.
-When food spoils, it is because bacterial, fungal, yeast, or other type of microbial growth has occurred.
-In order for this to happen, water has to be present.
+When food spoils, it is because bacterial, fungal, yeast, or another type of microbial growth has occurred.
+For this to happen, water has to be present.
 Salt will absorb water and create an environment that prevents microbial growth.

 Keep in Mind: Salt is harvested from natural environments and goes through minimal change before ending up in your food.
 It has lasted millions of years in its current state, so a few years in your pantry is nothing.